 There are a two major representations of 3D models.
 A solid model defines the volume of the object that they represent.
 Solid models are useful for engineering simulations such has load analysis or heat heat transfer analysis.
 A surface model represents the surface of an object, like a shell.
 Surface models are useful for communicating model appearance and are common in video games and film.

 The STL file, the most common file used for 3D printing, is a surface model.
 It is a polygonal mesh defined by vertices and normal vectors that represent the surface features of the 3D model.
 The volume enclosed by the water-tight polygonal surface mesh contains no information.
-STL files can be exported by almost any 3D modelling software.
+STL files can be exported by almost any 3D modeling software.

 You can make a 3D printer model using any of the software listed on the CAD webpage.
-Get started 3D modellingquickly and for free by trying out MeshMixer or Sketchup!
+Get started 3D modeling quickly and for free by trying out MeshMixer or Sketchup!
 If you’re looking for a more powerful piece of software to make your 3D printing model, try Solidworks or Inventor.